wshager/triply/docs/chimp.md

 <a name="appendChild"></a>

 ## appendChild(node, ref) ⇒ <code>Object</code>
-append child to node (promotes LEAF to BRANCH is needed)
+append child to node (promotes LEAF to BRANCH if needed)

 **Kind**: global function
 **Returns**: <code>Object</code> - The appended child